oscal-compass/compliance-trestle/docs/tutorials/ssp_profile_catalog_authoring/ssp_profile_catalog_authoring.md

 ## Summary of options used by the `catalog`, `profile` and `ssp` authoring tools.

 The provided options for the generation and assembly of documents in the ssp workflow is rich and powerful, but can also be confusing.
 To help see how they all relate please consult the following diagram showing the required and optional command line arguments for each command.
 The checkboxes indicate required and the open circles represent optional.

+The options shown are fairly consistent across the `-generate` and `-assemble` functions, but some clarification may be needed.
+For `catalog-assemble` and `profile-assemble` you have the option to use an existing json file as a parent model into which new content is inserted - in memory - and the final model may either be written back into that same json file, or a different one - based on `--output`.
+If you just want to keep editing and modifying the same original json file you can specify `--name` and `--output` to be the same, original json file.
+But you could also direct it to a new json file while still using an original file as the "parent."
+A key benefit of referencing an original json file is the resuse of metadata and backmatter - along with everything else separate from the controls.

+`ssp-generate` is special because it starts with a profile rather than an ssp, whereas `catalog-generate` and `profile-generate` both start with a parent model of the same type.
+Nonetheless, you still have an option during `ssp-assemble` to use a given json file as the template into which new content is inserted, and once again you may overwrite that original json file or direct it to a new one using `--output`.

 ![Table of authoring tool options](trestle_ssp_author_options.png)